Dynamic algorithms for visibility polygons in simple polygons: Querying for the visibility polygon of when

 Suppose that $q \in CH(P') \setminus P'$.
-First, we note that the ray-shooting algorithms given in \cite{journals/jal/GoodrichT97} work correctly within any one simple polygonal region of the planar subdivision; same is the case with the ray-rotating algorithm from \cite{journals/comgeo/ChenW15a}.
+First, we note that the ray-shooting algorithms given in \cite{journals/jal/GoodrichT97} work correctly within any one simple polygonal region of the planar subdivision.
+And, same is the case with the ray-rotating algorithm from \cite{journals/comgeo/ChenW15a}.
 To account for these constraints, as described below, we slightly modify the ray-rotating query algorithm invoked from $visvert$-$inopencone$.

 During the invocation of the ray-shooting algorithm from the ray-rotating algorithm, if the ray-shooting algorithm determines that a ray $r$ with origin $q$ does not strike any point of $P'$, then in $O(\lg{n'})$ time we compute the edge $e$ of $CH(P')$ that gets struck by $r$.
-The edge $e$ is found by searching for the same in the dynamic hull tree corresponding to $CH(P')$ (Overmars et~al. \cite{journals/jcss/Overvan81}).
+The edge $e$ is found by searching in the dynamic hull tree corresponding to $CH(P')$ (Overmars et~al. \cite{journals/jcss/Overvan81}).
 Let $t', t''$ be the endpoints of $e$.
 Also, let $t'$ occurs before $t''$ in the clockwise ordering of vertices of $bd(P')$.
-The edge $e$ together with the section of polygon boundary that occurs from $t'$ to $t''$ in a clockwise ordering of edges along $bd(P')$ is a simple polygon, say $P''$.
+The closed region bounded by $e$ and the section of $bd(P')$ that occurs between $t'$ and $t''$ while traversing $bd(P')$ in clockwise direction starting from $t'$, is a simple polygon, say $P''$.
 Refer to Fig.~\ref{fig:simppolyextinsii}.
-Whenever we encounter an edge $e$ with these characteristics, we re-invoke the $visvert$-$inopencone$ algorithm with $qt'$ and $qt''$ as the first and second parameters respectively.
+Whenever we encounter an edge $e$ with these characteristics, we invoke the $visvert$-$inopencone$ algorithm with $qt'$ and $qt''$ as the first and second parameters respectively.
 The rest of the ray-rotating algorithm from \cite{journals/comgeo/ChenW15a} is not changed.

 The $visvert$-$inopencone$ algorithm performs $O(k)$ ray-rotation queries to output $k$ vertices that are visible from $q$.
 Since each ray-rotation query takes $O((\lg{n'})^2)$ time, the time complexity is $O(k(\lg{n'})^2)$.